Kenyan high court upholds ban on same-sex relations | DW | 24.05.2019

-A panel of three judges in Kenya unanimously upheld a law activists had argued criminalized consensual same-sex relations between adults.
-The judges said the constitution adequately protected LGBT people's rights.
+A panel of three judges have said the constitution adequately protected LGBTQ people's rights.
+But activists and lawyers have criticized the ruling, saying it undermines protections guaranteed by the constitution.

-The Kenyan High Court upheld a colonial-era ban on same-sex relations on Friday in a unanimous ruling.
+In a unanimous ruling, the Kenyan High Court upheld a colonial-era ban on same-sex relations on Friday.

 "We find the impugned sections (of the penal code) are not unconstitutional," said presiding judge Roselyne Aburili.
 "We hereby decline the relief sought and dismiss the consolidated petition."

-Activists and members of the LGBTQ community have criticized the ruling, saying it represents a step back in the fight for equal rights.
+Activists and members of the LGBTQ community criticized the ruling, saying it marked a major blow in the fight for equal rights in Kenya.

-"I'm really, really hurt by the decision," said Nelly Aguda, who identifies as lesbian.
+"I'm really, really hurt by the decision," Nelly Aguda, who identifies as lesbian, told DW.
 "The case is about violence, it's not about marriage.
-It's about protections under Article 27 of the Constitution, which speaks about not being discriminated against on whatever grounds."
+It's about protections under Article 27 of the Constitution, which speaks about not being discriminated against on any grounds."

+Article 27 states that "the State shall not discriminate directly or indirectly against any person on any ground."

 Read more: Kenya's LGBT community fights for a place in society